wtan127/MachineLearningFinal/README.md

 # MachineLearningFinal
 Machine Learning used to predict how well a dumbbell activity is done

----
-title: "Mobile Activity Prediction"
-author: "wtan"
-date: "March 25, 2016"
-output: html_document
----

 ###Executive Summary
 10 Participants were asked to use dumbbells in 5 different ways (Class A-E), where Class A means that the exercises were performed correctly, and the other classes represent common mistakes. (source: http://groupware.les.inf.puc-rio.br/har).
+The dataset was cleaned from 160 variables to 10 based on the following:
+- Inconsistencies between training and test set characteristics
+- "families" of similar data points, where the plots against the classes looked similar
+- To shorten run time on the computer.
+After looking at trees and random forests, the random forest was able to corretly predict 20/20 of the test set.
+Boosting was tried multiple times, but was never able to finish running on my very old computer.

 ###Data Processing
 ```{r echo=TRUE}